jlegendary/CPP-Practice-Programs/README.md

 22. Number of Odd, Even, and Zero digits
 	- Input a digit, output number of odd, even, and zero digits.

+23. Senior Fitness Center Cost
+	- Find the membership for senior fitness center, depeding on their criteria.